Welcome to the Laurier Library!

 - Providing online MyLearningSpace content that you can use in your course, including our Understanding Plagiarism module.

 - Providing personalized support from within your course in MyLearningSpace.
 We can upload relevant Library resources and instructional content, alert students to Library services through email, or answer student questions through discussion boards.
+See how you can Add a librarian to your MyLearningSpace course.

 For online courses